CharlieRider/schwab_token_slave/README.md

 # 🛡️ Schwab Token Server

 A headless Python server that manages OAuth2 authentication with the Charles Schwab API and securely serves access tokens to internal clients via HTTP.
+Goal is to have client scripts running seperately have an endpoint to build the authentication for API calls.
+Only have to authenticate once and don't have to have some super filetree, just start the slave in the morning, auth in, vibe out.
 ---

 ## 📦 Features